Nikishin systems on star-like sets: Ratio asymptotics of the associated multiple orthogonal polynomials: Main results

 \begin{theorem} Let $(s_{0},\ldots,s_{p-1})=\mathcal{N}(\sigma_{0},\ldots,\sigma_{p-1})$ be a Nikishin system on $\Gamma_{0}$, defined as indicated in Section~\ref{sect:defNik}, and let $(P_{n,k})$ be the system of associated polynomials introduced in Definition~\ref{Def:polyPnk}.
 Then for each $k=0,\ldots,p-1$, the zeros of $P_{n,k}$ and $P_{n+1,k}$ interlace; that is, between two consecutive zeros of $P_{n,k}$ there is exactly one zero of $P_{n+1,k}$ and vice versa. \end{theorem}

 The following theorem is our main asymptotic result, from which we derive all other asymptotic formulas.
 In all these formulas, convergence is uniform on compact subsets of the indicated regions, and the periodicity modulo $p(p+1)$ is preserved.
+Theorem~\ref{ratioP} and the corollaries that follow are all proved in Section~\ref{sec:ratioasymp}.

 \begin{theorem} Assume that for each $k=0,\ldots,p-1$, the measure $\sigma_{k}^{*}$ defined in \eqref{def:sigma:star} has positive Radon-Nikodym derivative with respect to Lebesgue measure a.e. on $[a_{k},b_{k}]$.
 Then, for each fixed $0\leq \rho\leq p(p+1)-1$,